SemiMayor/CTF_Writeups/TFC CTF 2023/pass/README.md

 So to decrypt, just do the following on every character in flag[i*26] for i from 0 to 24:
 `char = xor(newchar, 0xb) - 0x7`

-The { and } are easy to spot after decrypting the others.
+No worry about the { and }, as they are easy to spot after decrypting the others.

+The correct password is the real flag.

 Flag:
 TFCCTF{f0und_th3_p44sv0rd}